 Representing England National Football Team

-On 30 November 1872, Charles Clegg played in a friendly international match versus Scotland at The West of Scotland Cricket Ground, Partick, Glasgow.
-It was a nil-all draw.
-He played as a forward and played the full game.
+On November 30th, 1872, Charles Clegg participated in a friendly international match against Scotland at The West of Scotland Cricket Ground in Glasgow, playing as a forward and completing the entire game.
+The match ended in a nil-nil draw.

 Sheffield United Founder